Team Member Engagement: Alignment Up, Down, and Across the Organization with Carlene Szostak

 DescriptionTopics: Business Skill Enhancement | Decision Making Techniques | Influence | Motivation

 Organizations are complex!
-As a Project Manager your role frequently involves motivating and managing outside your direct span of control.
+As a project manager your role frequently involves motivating and managing outside your direct span of control.
 Building tiers of cooperation between individuals and departments can reduce stress and add value to the entire organization.
-Often creating a sphere of influence can include identifying upstream and downstream internal customers and building a clear understanding of their personalities, styles of work and personal motivations in order to creating open communication and identify specific actions you can take to manage projects and build opportunities for collaboration.
+Often creating a sphere of influence can include identifying upstream and downstream internal customers and building a clear understanding of their personalities, styles of work and personal motivations in order to create open communication and identify specific actions you can take to manage projects and build opportunities for collaboration.

 What You Will Learn

 - Identify and investigate sources of both positional and personal power and influence in an organization.

 - Maximize both team and personal efficiency using the power of personality.

 - Manage and lead more fluidly across departments when lines of authority and responsibility is absent or vague.